DoSomething/communal-docs/Homestead/readme.md

 Download and install the latest version of [VirtualBox 6.x](https://www.virtualbox.org/wiki/Downloads) & [Vagrant](https://www.vagrantup.com/downloads.html).

 #### Step 2: Install Homestead
 To install Homestead, first clone the [repository](https://github.com/laravel/homestead) to wherever you store your source code (or any other location of your choice).
-These instructions assume you're storing your projects in `~/Code`, assume you've created a machine SSH key and have set your SSH config according to DoSomething's internal convensions (see: DoSomething internal SSH Host Conventions doc in Engineering Onboarding).
+These instructions assume you're storing your projects in `~/Code`.

 ```shell
 $ cd ~/Code